ParkerRedford/physics-engine/README.md

 The second stage is to build the core physics engine, so that developers can interface with it.

-The third stage is probably build a render engine.
+The third stage is to build a render engine.

+The fourth stage is probably to build a machine learning model on the engine, so we can interface with it using English.
+The model will not be from PyTorch.

 The fourth stage is whatever right now.
-Probably build a plugin.
+Probably build a plugin for Unreal and/or Unity.

 Timeframes: No idea.
 Maybe something in December.